On the uniqueness of the planar 5-body central configuration with a trapezoidal convex hull: Introduction

 where $c=\frac{1}{m}\sum \limits_{i=1}^n m_ix_i$ is the \textit{center of mass} with $m=\sum\limits_{i=1}^nm_i$ the \textit{total mass} and $\lambda$ the \textit{configuration constant}.
 Furthermore, if we denote by

 the \textit{moment of inertia} of the system, a more compact form of \eqref{cc} is as follows

 in which $\nabla$ denotes the gradient operator with respect to $x$.
-Hence $\lambda$ can be seen as the Lagrangian multiplier of the potential $U(x)$ with the constraint $I(x)=I_0$.
-In short, if we release the $n$ particles with zero velocity from this special position simultaneously, all bodies will collide at the center of mass in a limited time.
+Hence, $\lambda$ can be seen as the Lagrangian multiplier of the potential $U(x)$ with the constraint $I(x)=I_0$.
+In short, if we simultaneously release the $n$ particles with zero velocity from this special position, all bodies will collide at the center of mass in a limited time.
 This can be seen as a special homothetic case of the \textit{homographic solutions} of \eqref{newton}, i.e.,

 where $x_0$ is a central configuration with $c_0$ its center of mass, $r(t)>0$ is a real scaling factor, namely, a solution of Kepler's problem (i.e., 2-body problem), and $Q(t)\in \mathrm{SO}(d)$ is a rotation.
 Furthermore, if we take $r(t)=1$, only considering the rotation, we get the well-known relative equilibrium solutions.
 These self-similar solutions may be the only analytic solutions to the $n$-body problems up to the recent research.
-The first two kinds of homographic solutions were constructed by Euler in 1767 and Lagrange in 1772 through initial special positions for the 3-body problem respectively, which came to be known as the Eulerian collinear and Lagrangian equilateral triangle center configurations.
-In addition, central configurations are related to the changes in the integral manifolds, as well as the limit configuration in the total collision.
+The first two kinds of homographic solutions were constructed by Euler in 1767 and Lagrange in 1772 with initial particular positions for the 3-body problem, respectively, which came to be known as the Eulerian collinear and Lagrangian equilateral triangle center configurations.